 There is also a common saying regarding the benefits of eating healthy.
 People often say the sentence “an apple a day keeps the doctor away”, which basically means that people who eat their five portions of fruits and veggies every day won’t probably need to go to the doctor so often.

 Some people like to exercise at the gym.
 Others would rather go for a walk around their neighborhood or run in the morning.
 The thing is: as long as you are moving your body, it doesn’t matter what activity you choose to do.
-Check out some fitness idioms below.
+Check out some fitness idioms below and learn more about vocabulary about health in English.

 |to be in good shape||someone who is fit and healthy||Lisa, you are in such good shape!|